kunal10/kunal10.github.io/CUSTOMIZE.md

 ├── 📂 _news/: the news that will appear in the news section in the about page ├── 📂 _pages/: contains the pages of the website
 |   └── 📄 404.md: 404 page (page not found)
-├── 📂 _posts/: contains the blog posts
+├── 📂 _education/: contains the education entries
 ├── 📂 _projects/: contains the projects
 └── 📂 _sass/: contains the SASS files that define the style of the website
     ├── 📄 _base.scss: base style of the website